jrin771/Everything-LLMs-And-Robotics/README.md

 # Everything-LLMs-And-Robotics
 The world's largest GitHub Repository for the intersection of LLMs (multimodal variants included!) + Robotics

-Why I made this: An Explanation (blue link here) (This explanation also includes why I'm not filing it under an "awesome" category, because I wanted to do a fundamental restructuring of this topic and I think I can do better than what currently exists).
+Why I made this: An Explanation (blue link here)

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)